 The City will also establish a program to monitor development trends on small and large lots, identify regulatory barriers, and adjust incentives and/or development standards accordingly.
-The monitoring program will include a threshold defining small and large lots and may vary by neighborhood, community plan area, or zoning districtsdistrict.
+The monitoring program will include a threshold defining small and large lots and may vary by neighborhood, community plan area, or zoning districts district.
 The monitoring program will include a biennial review of development on large and small lots, and will seek input from developers and property owners on regulatory barriers to development of these lots.
+The monitoring program will further track the percentage of affordable units developed on large lots on an annual basis and after the first year of monitoring, will identify a minimum threshold of affordable units for the total number of large lots.
+Monitoring will begin upon receipt of the first application for development on a large lot included within the sites inventory.
+If the total number of affordable units being developed on large lots does not reach the identified minimum threshold beginning in the second year of monitoring, then the City may develop and apply incentives in order to encourage development of affordable units.
+If development on large lots will lead to the need for an amendment to the sites inventory, such analysis will consider any necessary rezoning consistent with Program 2.

-Responsibility: Development and Resources Management Department-

-Timeframe/Objective: Implement the Voluntary Parcel Merger Program and fee reduction program by mid-2016.
-Establish a policy and guidelines for the requirements of a Specific Plan or phasing process for large site development by 2017.
-Establish a monitoring program by JanuaryJune, 2017 and include a biennial review process for development on large and small lots.
+Responsibility: Development and Resources Management Department Planning Division General Fund Funding Source: Timeframe/Objective: Implement the Voluntary Parcel Merger Program and fee reduction program by mid-2016.
+Establish a policy and guidelines for the requirements of a Specific Plan or phasing process for large site development by December 2017.
+Establish a monitoring program by JanuaryJune, 2017 and include a biennial review process for development on large and small lots, include an annual review process for monitoring the percentage of affordable units developed on large lots, and create an incentive program for affordable units on those sites after the first year of monitoring.